StackExchange/dnscontrol/docs/_providers/gandi.md

 ---
 # Gandi Provider

-Gandi provides both a dns provider implementation.
+Gandi provides a DnsProvider but not a Registrar.

 ## Configuration